Francesco99975/WorkSchedule/README.md

 Add your employees on the employees section and then build your schedule as required in the apposite section.

-> Project Status: Work in Progress
+> Project Status: Version 1.1 released

 Copyright 2020, Francesco Michele Barranca.